Skip to contents

 devtools::install_github("edubruell/tidyllm")

-Setting up API Keys
+Setting up API Keys or ollama

 Sys.setenv(ANTHROPIC_API_KEY = "YOUR-ANTHROPIC-API-KEY")